 How Big Is Baby at 26 Weeks Pregnant?

 At 26 weeks pregnant, baby is as big as a head of kale.
-Your 26-week fetus measures about 14 weeks and weighs about 1.7 pounds.
+Your 26-week fetus measures about 14 inches and weighs about 1.7 pounds.
 He or she is developing senses, features, and even talents!
 Wow!

 26 Weeks Pregnant Is How Many Months?